Palm Beach election chief says overheated machines working again, brushes off Trump attacks

 Bucher has faced a growing chorus of criticism, including from President Donald Trump, but she was defiant when asked about calls for her resignation.

-Bucher said counting equipment overheated Tuesday evening, causing an error in the count for some ballots, but that officials had successfully re-re-counted all affected ballots by Wednesday morning and two outside technicians are on still onsite in case another problem arises.
+Bucher said counting equipment overheated Tuesday evening, causing an error in the count for some ballots, but that officials had successfully re-re-counted all affected ballots by Wednesday morning, and two outside technicians were on still onsite in case another problem arises.

 Still, the machines sat dormant for several hours midday Wednesday as Bucher said to expect a "very long lull" in the count while workers reconciled ballots in one batch of votes before moving on to the next.
 In the county's cavernous elections warehouse, some employees could been seen hand-sorting ballots while another group appeared to sit idle at a long table along the wall.